spinel-coop/.github/profile/README.md

 Spinel is a cooperative of Ruby open source maintainers, inspired by Geomys.

 > **spi·nel** (spɪ'nɛl) **n.**
 > **1** (mineralogy) Mixed oxides of magnesium and aluminium with cubic symmetry, used as gemstones.
+Some of the world's most famous gemstones are spinels, which were once thought to be rubies.
 > **2** a cooperative of open source maintainers.

 Spinel maintains the Ruby language packaging ecosystem, and acts as maintainer of last resort for the Ruby ecosystem.
 Our portfolio includes:

 - rv, the ultimate Ruby version manager and gem tool
+- bundler, the Ruby language dependency manager
+- rubygems, the Ruby language package manager
+- oaken, fixtures + factories + seeds for your Rails environments

+Spinel offers companies that use Ruby and Rails direct access to the expertise of the maintainers.
 A Spinel retainer offers organizations the opportunity to ensure the sustainability of their foundational Ruby dependencies, and direct access to the expertise of the maintainers.

 If you’re betting your business on a critical open source technology, you